K-theory of admissible Zariski-Riemann spaces: K-theory of admissible Zariski-Riemann spaces

 and the \df{K-theory with support} as

 \end{defin}

 \begin{lemma} The canonical maps

-are equivalences where $Z' := Z\times_XX'$. \end{lemma} \begin{proof} The first equivalence follows from Lemma~\ref{ZR-vect-colimit--lemma} and the fact that K-theory commutes with filtered colimits of exact functors.
+are equivalences where $Z' := Z\times_XX'$. \end{lemma} \begin{proof} The first equivalence follows from Lemma~\ref{ZR-vect-colimit--lemma} and the fact that K-theory commutes with filtered colimits of exact functors; in non-negative degrees this is due to Quillen \cite[p.~20]{quillen73} and in negative degrees due to Schlichting \cite[\S 7, Cor.~5]{schlichting06}.
 The second one follows since filtered colimits commute with finite limits. \end{proof}